purewater0901/MKF/README.md

 Moment-based Kalman Filter(MKF) is a nonlinear Kalman filter that uses exact moment propagation method to estimate state from noisy measurements.

 ## Paper
-This paper has been accepted by ICRA 2023.
+This paper has been accepted by the IEEE Conference on Robotics and Automation (ICRA), 2023.

 [Paper Link](https://arxiv.org/abs/2301.09130)

 ## Language and test environment